 An overlay zone is recommended for the properties recommended for rezoning by this Plan.
 Key objectives of the zone are to promote a diverse range of housing options in a compact, transit-oriented form of growth that supports Bus Rapid Transit on University Boulevard and Colesville Road, creates complete communities, and improves safety for all travelers, with a priority for the most vulnerable people.
-The proposed overlay zone will consider elements including, but not limited to building placement, site coverage, provision of public open space, and uses to transitions in building intensity and height from the corridor to the neighborhoods and retaining and enhancing tree canopy.
+The proposed overlay zone will consider elements including, but not limited to <a href="mailto:building:buildi